pferreirafabricio/base-repo/README.md

-# 🖌️ Use a base template from
+# 🖌️ Use a base README template from
 - https://github.com/pferreirafabricio/readme-template

 # 📃 Get a .gitignore file